Medical Coding Specialist

 Career as a Medical Coder

-The Medical Coding (or Clinical Coding) Specialist is a professional who is skilled in classifying medical data from patient records.
+The Medical Coding Specialist is a professional who is skilled in classifying medical data from patient records.
 The coding specialist is responsible for translating diagnostic and procedural phrases utilized by healthcare providers into alpha-numeric codes.
 The coded information, which is a product of the coding process, is then utilized for reimbursement purposes, in the assessment of clinical care, to support medical research activity and to support the identification of healthcare concerns.
-To perform this task, coders must possess expertise in the ICD-9-CM and the CPT coding systems.
+To perform this task, coders must possess expertise in the ICD-10-CM, ICD-10-PCS, and CPT coding systems.
 In addition, the coding specialist is knowledgeable of medical terminology, disease processes, and pharmacology.